Are You Suffering from Erectile Dysfunction or Erection Problems?

 • Penile erection that is not at all hard for penetration

-Your health care specialist will ask you for the patient history.
-He/she will perform a thorough examination and may recommend tests to differentiate between psychological and physical ED.
+Your healthcare specialist will ask about your medical history.
+He will perform a thorough examination and may recommend tests to differentiate between psychological and physical ED.

-If the problem is caused by hormonal changes, then it may be treated with erectile dysfunction drugs.
-For diabetic patients, diet, exercise, erectile dysfunction medication is necessary, as poorly managed blood sugar levels increases the severity of the erectile problem.
-In case ED is an adverse effect of a medication that you are consuming, then you will be prescribed by another medication to treat erectile dysfunction.
+If hormonal changes cause the problem, then it may be treated with erectile dysfunction medicines.
+For diabetic patients, diet, exercise, and erectile dysfunction medication are necessary, as poorly managed blood sugar levels increase the severity of the erectile problem.
+In case ED is an adverse effect of a medication that you are consuming, then your doctor may prescribe another medication to treat your problem.

 Add your comment or reply.
 Your email address will not be published.
 Required fields are marked *